 Once you get to Florence Bay, the main snorkeling sites are marked with white reef buoys on the northern end of the bay.
 It's best to head out in high tide, as spring lows tend to expose a large portion of the reef.

 There's even a small, secluded beach on the other side of the bay that takes a little bit of local knowledge and rock scrambling to reach.
-If that sounds like your kind of adventure, then add it to your list of things to do on Magnetic Island for your next trip.
+I'm sure you can work it out from the image below.

 Walkers can take the track that continues on from the southern end of Florence Bay towards Arthur Bay.
 Otherwise, it's also possible to walk here after a trip to the Forts, instead of taking the northern connecting trail from Radical Bay Road.